ansys/pyscadeone/doc/source/api/svc/pywrapper.rst

     - scalar, structure, enum (without pragma enum_val) and array types for inputs and outputs.
       The array and structure types can only be defined by scalar types.
     - char type is not supported
-    - imported types are not supported
+    - external types are not supported

 Only default code generation using separate inputs and outputs is supported.
 Other code generation options (such as root interface as global variables) are not supported.